ARBORproject/arborproject.github.io/README.md

 Welcome!
 Arbor (**A**nalysis of **R**easoning **B**ehavior through **O**pen **R**esearch)  is a radically open collaborative project where people across the internet can work together publicly and in real time, to collectively analyze and interpret AI reasoning models.
 By sharing partial progress and early results, we aim to eliminate duplicative work and dramatically accelerate progress.
-To participate in any on-going projects, see [Discussions](https://github.com/ArborProject/arborproject.github.io/discussions).
+To get started, see [Discussions](https://github.com/ArborProject/arborproject.github.io/discussions).

 Our goal is to create a central clearinghouse where people can:
 * Ask, discuss, and prioritize research questions